astral-sh/packse/README.md

 pip install -i https://test.pypi.org/simple/ example-cd797223
 ```

-### Registry backends

-Packse supports hosting a local index with two Python package registry backends:

-- `devpi`: Using `packse index up`
-- `pypiserver`: Using `packse serve`

-At some point, these commands may be unified to use a configurable, consistent backend.
-The reason for using multiple
-backends is historical, although the backends provide different behavior.
-Notably, `devpi` supports the JSON Simple
-API while `pypiserver` only supports the HTML Simple API.

 ### Exporting scenarios

 Scenario information can be exported with the `packse inspect`.
 This creates a JSON representation of the scenarios